ahmed-sicp/CodeForces/README.md

 # CodeForces
-All my CodeForces algorithim solutions from back in High School!
+All my CodeForces algorithm solutions from back in High School!